Patrick Murray (American football)

-Patrick Murray (born June 22, 1991) is a former American football placekicker.
-He played college football at Fordham.
+Patrick Murray (born June 22, 1991) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the Fordham Rams.

 College career

 Murray was raised in Mahwah, New Jersey.
-After playing football for Don Bosco Preparatory High School, Murray considered attending college in Dublin, but decided to play for Fordham, with whom he served as both punter and kicker.
-He appeared in 44 games in his four-year career (2009–2012) at Fordham, finishing with 186 punts for 7,985 yards and 38 made field goals on 54 attempts.
+After playing football for Don Bosco Preparatory High School, Murray considered attending college in Dublin, but decided to play at Fordham University, where he served as both punter and kicker.
+He appeared in 44 games in his four-year career (2009–2012) with the Rams, finishing with 186 punts for 7,985 yards and 38 made field goals on 54 attempts.
 As a senior, he was named a consensus first-team All-American kicker after connecting on 25–30 (83.3%) field goals, while punting 52 times for 2,392 yards.

 Professional career

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 On December 31, 2013, the Tampa Bay Buccaneers signed Murray to a futures contract after the Buccaneers lost their last game of the 2013 season to the New Orleans Saints.
 He beat out veteran Connor Barth, who was released from the team August 29, 2014, when they made final roster cuts.
 Murray and Barth were both released September 4, 2015, from the Tampa Bay roster in favor of rookie kicker Kyle Brindza.